In order to apply this exception, all of the following criteria must be met:

-the public has been notified of the new or improved technique; and
+The public has been notified of the new or improved technique.

-the current evidence shows the individual is capable of engaging in SGA; or
+The current evidence shows the individual is capable of engaging in substantial gainful

 2. Applying the exception

-An individual has more functional capacity than previously thought (based on otherwise unchanged findings).
+an individual has more functional capacity than previously thought (based on otherwise

 4. Additional development